 He skirted around a number of dead bodies, students who had suddenly died from the bad time three weeks ago.
 He had dim memories before that time, memories of himself and Brittney in something called a “dorm,” maybe an “apartment,” but that life was a million years gone in his mind, so those memories no longer mattered.

 He jumped upon her a second later, and she spat and clawed at him, but he bared his teeth and growled until she laid back and exposed her bare throat in compliance.
-He snatched the donut away from her as she whined in protest, but he tore it in half, intent on sharing.
+He snatched the bun away from her as she whined in protest, but he tore it in half, intent on sharing.

 Brittney ran ahead of him on light toes and nimble fingers, running on all fours as she hopped over rotting bodies here and there.
 Dale was used to the smell of corpses, and he knew Brittney was as well; they had been avoiding bodies for weeks now.